tmode-1960/TA-ComfyUI-Nodes-Pack/README.md

 The full documentation is available via the built-in **Help button** in each node (opens in your browser at `http://localhost:8188/ta-nodes/wiki/index.html`).

 ---
+## Changelog
+**v2.0.2 changed ta_smart_llm**
+ta_smart_llm v3.0 is the consolidated version with all fixes:
+- Active models are now displayed at the top of the dropdown, offline models at the bottom — no validation error
+- timeout=0.5 for all backend queries
+- IS_CHANGED returns "disabled" if llm_enable=False — the node is cached
+- _flush_lmstudio_context removed — saves the 0.5s pause before vision requests
+- temperature + max_tokens as configurable parameters

+---
 ## Nodes

 ### 🧠 TA Unified Model Switcher